BrkRaw/brkraw/paper.md

 To provide more convenience on accessing the raw data during data analysis the BrkRaw python API will load the data as python object using either Nibabel or SimpleITK, which the two major IO modules widely utilizing in python medical imaging communities, that enable to avoid unnecessary file conversion.
-In addition to this, the module provide some minor function for the neuroimaging research as follows.
+In addition to this, the module provide some minor function for the neuroimaging researchers as follows.
 1) For fMRI image, it preserves slice timing information in NifTi Header.
+2) Provide function to extract diffuse direction as FSL format (bval, bvec, bmat).
-2) In order to reduce the size of the file, VisuCoreSlope and Offset parameter are used instead correcting it.
+3) In order to reduce the size of the file, VisuCoreSlope and Offset parameter are used instead correcting it.
-3) Provide function to extract diffuse direction as FSL format (bval, bvec, bmat).
+4) To construct BIDS dataset, command-line tool provide a function to read multiple raw data to generate excel spread sheets.
+It helps to assign filename for each scan easily, please check detail on usage example pages in GitHub.
+5) The GUI present meta information to refer, as well as enable to change slice axis to preview data.

 Brkraw module is currently utilizing as a first-line tool in our group at The University of North Carolina at Chapel Hill for operating image acquisition core service as well as several on-going projects in our institute